ruby/www.ruby-lang.org/en/documentation/installation/index.md

 Using the third-party tools or package managers might be a better idea, though, because the installed Ruby won't be managed by any tools.

+## Coding on web service
+{: #coding-on-web-service }

+You can write and run Ruby code on your browser.

+### Nitrous.IO
+{: #nitrousio}

+[Nitrous.IO][nitrousio] allows you to write Ruby code on your browser via Web IDE.
+You can develop web applications using Ruby on Rails.

 [rvm]: http://rvm.io/
 [rbenv]: https://github.com/sstephenson/rbenv#readme